Start Your Openwater Journey

 Contribute to open-source device designs

-• PCB design & schematics (KiCad)
+• PCB design & schematics (Altium)

-• Mechanical CAD (3D models)
+• Mechanical CAD (Onshape)

 • Assembly documentation